ORTHOPAEDIC CELL THERAPY

 How does it work?

-The stem cells and growth factors also work by reducing the “oedema” or bruising of underlying bone which allows better blood flow to the cartilage.
+The cells and growth factors also work by reducing the “oedema” or bruising of underlying bone which allows better blood flow to the cartilage.
 This means more nutrients such as oxygen to help the cartilage heal.

 ASCT is much more potent than PRP and lasts longer, meaning more severe cases hold better results.

-What can be treated with stem cells?
+What can be treated with adipose-derived cells?

 Muscle, ligament, and tendon injuries, including tennis elbow (lateral epicondylitis) or golfer’s elbow (medial epicondylitis)